Hawzy/hawzy.github.io/_posts/2022-01-10/2022-01-10-updating-the-key-firmware.md

 Once we are done mapping the keys in kbfirmware we download the hex file and use the QMK firmware utility to flash the macropad.
 Then test and confirm it works.

+You can download the hex file from this post here and use it on your own macropad: [https://github.com/Hawzy/hawzy.github.io/blob/main/_posts/2022-01-10/hawzysdefaults.hex)(https://github.com/Hawzy/hawzy.github.io/blob/main/_posts/2022-01-10/hawzysdefaults.hex)]

 ## Conclusion

 In this blog post I walk through a high level overview of how to customise the firmware on a very tiny keyboard.
 That wraps up day 10 of 100, excited to have decimated this challenge, only 90% to go.